stevenmcsorley/tailwinds-webpack-5-scss/README.md

 Enter Tailwinds a utilty first CSS framework using reusable classes.
-Their notes on [best practises](https://tailwindcss.com/docs/reusing-styles) says it all not to mention their entire documentation is all you need.
+Their notes on [best practises](https://tailwindcss.com/docs/reusing-styles)

+This section covers loosely what anti patterns not to get into with tailwinds.
 > **Avoiding premature abstraction**
 Whatever you do, don’t use @apply just to make things look “cleaner”.
 Yes, HTML templates littered with Tailwind classes are kind of ugly.
 Making changes in a project that has tons of custom CSS is worse.